meqativ/dumsane/README.md

-Hold on the name → Copy the link
+Hold on the name → Copy the link<btr/>
 Go to the plugins page in settings → press `+`

 ## [src](https://github.com/Meqativ/dumsane/edit/master/UrlImport) → [UrlImport](/dumsane/UrlImport)